kellnr/kellnr/README.md

 #### Build options

-The following environment variables can be set at compile time to tell kellnr where it can find some relevant files.
+The following environment variables can be set at compile time:

+- `KELLNR_VERSION`: The version of kellnr currently being compiled (default: `0.0.0-unknown`).
 - `KELLNR_CONFIG_DIR`: The configuration directory (default: `./config`, `../config`, or `../../config`).
 - `KELLNR_STATIC_DIR`: The static html directory (default: `./static`).